 After the brain-dead donor has been correctly identified and all other requirements fulfilled as per the corresponding protocols, a midline incision from the neck to pubis is undertaken.
 Retractors are used to achieve complete exposure of the chest and abdomen.

 In the case of donors after cardiac death (DCD), once the donor has been pronounced dead, a laparotomy is immediately performed.
-Aortic and inferior mesenteric vein cannulas are rapidly placed, the body is perfused with preservation fluid, and the organs covered with ice.
+Aortic and inferior mesenteric vein cannulas are rapidly placed (as outlined in this chapter), the body is perfused with preservation fluid, and the organs covered with ice.